Where can I see a list of course offerings?

 Are there any academic responsibilities I need to fulfill before arriving on campus?

 Yes!
-You’ll join our Summer Reading Program!
+You’ll participate in our amazing Summer Reading Program!
 Westover students are asked to read two books over the summer: one book chosen from a provided list and one independent reading book of choice.
-Details will be shared with all students in the coming weeks.
+Details will be shared during your virtual introductory meeting and will be posted on Westover’s website at the end of May.
+If you have any questions, please email the summer reading program coordinator and our Librarian, Nancy Florio, at